LucCodes/C-Programming/Final/README.md

 - **Programmer Name:** Lucas Dias
 - **File Name:** `TheaterFinal`
 - **Summary:** The program simulates a movie theatre ticket system.
 It allows users to view seating charts, check seat prices, update prices, request tickets, and view a sales report.
 Seat prices are stored and loaded from an external file.
+There's an excessive amount of pointers used, and it's pretty much there for the extra points.
+Normally, I'd use them, but not to this extent.
 - **Program Purpose:** To manage theatre seating and ticket sales.
 - **Most Challenging Aspect:**
   One of the challenging aspects was correctly implementing and consistently using pointers for accessing and changing the 2D `seatingChart` array and the `seatPrices` array.
 Ensuring that all array accesses were correctly dereferencing pointers (e.g., `*(*(seatingChart + i) + j)` for 2D arrays, and `*(seatPrices + i)` for 1D arrays) required a lot of debugging to avoid errors.
 This was overcome by thoroughly understanding pointer operations in C++ and testing each  access method.